kildor22/mm-github-pages-starter/collections/_poems/Broken bottles, torn newspapers, and headlines once read and gon.md

 &nbsp;

 <p>
 Broken bottles, torn newspapers, and headlines once read and gone lay haphazardly before me.
-The television is on, static buzzing enveloping the room in black and gray, and gray and black, to compliment the room's walls with its cackling.
+The television is on, static buzzing enveloping the room in black and gray, and gray and black, to complement the room's walls with its cackling.
 </p>

 <p>